 A variety of “workplace wearables” have joined the fight against workplace injuries as well, and they are being used in a multitude of industries.

-- High Risk Industry Training: SafeScan, an innovative virtual reality headset, is turning novice workers into pros before they ever reach a hazardous location.
-This fully immersible virtual reality platform is a training tool that enables workers in high risk fields like construction and manufacturing to learn the tricks of their trades and how to deal with possible challenges while remaining in a safe and comfortable environment.
+- High-Risk Industry Training: SafeScan, an innovative virtual reality headset, is turning novice workers into pros before they ever reach a hazardous location.
+This fully immersive virtual reality platform is a training tool that enables workers in high-risk fields like construction and manufacturing to learn the tricks of their trades and how to deal with possible challenges while remaining in a safe and comfortable environment.

 - Communications Technology Improves Safety for the Oil and Gas Industry: The Smart Helmet by General Electric brings the knowledge and expertise of experienced workers directly to the scene to help guide field engineers through more complex tasks.
-The system enables two-way audio and video communication between the workers so the more experienced engineer can hear and see everything in real time.
-In addition to helping ensure that power outages are fixed faster, the technology puts two sets of eyes at in the field to help reduce the risk for unnecessary injuries.
+The system enables two-way audio and video communication between the workers so the more experienced engineer can hear and see everything in real-time.
+In addition to helping ensure that power outages are fixed faster, the technology puts two sets of eyes in the field to help reduce the risk of unnecessary injuries.

-Traditionally, live, human workers were required to perform high risk jobs in hazardous situations.
-While many dangerous jobs still require a human presence, some of the most risky positions are being filled with advanced technological tools.
+Traditionally, live, human workers were required to perform high-risk jobs in hazardous situations.
+While many dangerous jobs still require a human presence, some of the riskiest positions are being filled with advanced technological tools.
 Some of the most notable include: